-\paragraph{Take-away.} The SafeMTData experiment empirically confirms that our contrastive detector is highly sample-efficient.
-A single-digit number of representative jailbreaks per attack cluster suffices to reliably estimate the malicious distribution's parameters.
-This is significant because it ensures our MCD score reliably approximates the likelihood ratio.
-According to the Neyman-Pearson Lemma, this ratio is the most powerful statistic for deciding between two hypotheses (in our case, `benign' vs. `malicious').
-In essence, our method quickly learns to approximate the optimal test for distinguishing these new attacks from benign inputs.
-This allows for rapid and robust adaptation to new threats while leaving performance on known threats unchanged.
+\paragraph{Takeaway.} The SafeMTData experiment empirically confirms that our contrastive detector is highly sample-efficient: a single-digit number of representative jailbreaks per attack cluster suffices to reliably estimate the malicious distribution's parameters.
+This is significant because it ensures that the MCD score faithfully approximates the likelihood ratio, which the Neyman--Pearson Lemma identifies as the most powerful statistic for deciding between two hypotheses---in our case, benign versus malicious.
+In effect, our method rapidly learns to approximate the optimal test for distinguishing new attacks from benign inputs, enabling robust adaptation to emerging threats while preserving performance on known ones.